dannyhope/uxbrighton/_posts/2012-11-09-physical-web.md

 But what challenges does this brave new world present to UX designers?
 What heuristics, interaction metaphors and prototyping techniques can we rely on to create great user experiences for the web of things?
 Join us for an evening with three fantastic speakers who'll share their stories of designing the next generation of smart objects.

-##Introduction to the UX challenges in designing for connected homes - Claire Rowland, AlertMe.com
+## Introduction to the UX challenges in designing for connected homes - Claire Rowland

 Claire is the service design manager at AlertMe.com, a connected home platform provider.
 She has worked in UX design and research for 14 years for companies such as Razorfish, Flow Interactive and Fjord.

-##Denise Wilton, Berg
+## Designing connected products for the home – Denise Wilton

 Denise will be talking about some of the UX challenges involved with designing a connected product for the home: Little Printer